gilberpl/data-engineeering/README.md

 * Missing payload masses (NULL) are ignored in averages
 * SQLite foreign keys were not created for simplicity
 * Data is pulled from the live SpaceX API so results may change over time
+* This data only goes back to 2022

 # Requirements
 * Python 3